Skip to main content

 There are more bacteria living in your mouth than there are people who have ever lived on Earth!

 Bacteria are single-celled organisms.
 This means that each bacterium is made up of only one cell.
-This is very different from humans, whose bodies are made up of trillions of cells
+This is very different from humans.
+Our bodies are made up of trillions of cells

-Bacterial cells are much smaller than human cells.
-Bacterial cells can measure from about 1 to 10 μm long.
-Most of them are only about 1 to 2 μm in diameter.
+Bacteria are much smaller than human cells.
+Bacterial cells are between about 1 and 10 μm long.
+And most of them are only 1 to 2 μm in diameter.
 1 μm, or micrometre, is 1 000 times smaller than a millimetre.
-That is very tiny!
-It’s much smaller than the human red blood cell, which is (on average) about 7 μm in diameter.
+That is much smaller than the human red blood cell, which is about 7 μm in diameter.

 Diagram showing the relative sizes of some very small things including bacteria, which are typically around 1 to 2 μm in diameter (Source: Michigan Nanotechnology Institute for Medicine and Biological Sciences).